Quick answer

 - Flexible API management and automation features

-ONEiO as an Alternative to Boomi and Jitterbit
+ONEiO as an alternative to Boomi and Jitterbit

 If you’re not sure if Boomi or Jitterbit is the best option for your integration needs, you may consider a third alternative, ONEiO.